azylman/govend/README.md

-### Govendor
+### Govend

-Command govendor helps build packages reproducibly by fixing their dependencies.
+Command govend helps build packages reproducibly by fixing their dependencies.

 This tool assumes you are working in a standard Go workspace, as described in http://golang.org/doc/code.html.
-We require Go 1.5 or newer to build govendor itself, and you can only use it with go 1.5 and newer.
+We require Go 1.5 or newer to build govend itself, and you can only use it with go 1.5 and newer.

 **NOTE**: This is currently a forked, heavily stripped down version of https://github.com/tools/godep.

 ### Install

-	$ go get github.com/azylman/govendor
+	$ go get github.com/azylman/govend

 #### Getting Started

-How to add govendor in a new project.
+How to add govend in a new project.

 Assuming you've got everything working already, so you can build your project with `go install` and test it with `go test`, it's one command to start using:

-	$ govendor
+	$ govend

 This will save a list of dependencies to the file vendor/Deps.json, and copy their source code into vendor/.